christiananagnostou/imgpress/README.md

 ## How It Works

-Rebar is built with Swift and SwiftUI, leveraging Apple's native ImageIO framework for efficient image processing.
+ImgPress is built with Swift and SwiftUI, leveraging Apple's native ImageIO framework for efficient image processing.
 The application runs as a menu bar utility (LSUIElement) without a dock icon.

 **Key Architecture:**